kubernetes-sigs/azuredisk-csi-driver/docs/kata-mount.md

 - Default: Disabled
 - Feature gate: `KataMount`

+> **Note:** This feature gate can be safely enabled starting with the
+> 1.36.1 release, once reliable Kata Containers runtime detection has
+> been added.
+Enabling it in earlier releases is not recommended.

 When using the Azure Disk CSI driver with Kata Containers, by default the runtime shares the host-mounted filesystem with the pod VM with virtio-fs.